-In this detailed guide, we will compare SIP and RD in simple language, with examples, returns comparison, risk analysis, and clarity on which option suits different types of investors.
+In this detailed guide, we will compare SIP and RD in simple language, with real-life examples, returns comparison, risks, taxation, and practical advice so you can make the right decision.

 What Is SIP (Systematic Investment Plan)?

-A Systematic Investment Plan (SIP) is a way of investing a fixed amount regularly (usually monthly) into mutual funds.
+A Systematic Investment Plan (SIP) is a method of investing a fixed amount regularly—usually monthly—into mutual funds.

-- One can start SIP as low as ₹500 per month
+- Start with as low as ₹500 per month

-- Invests in equity, debt, hybrid mutual funds, or an index fund
+- Invests in equity, debt, or hybrid mutual funds

 - Benefits from compounding and rupee cost averaging